Lease End

 1. Your payoff amount: Ask your leasing company for a current payoff quote.
 It usually includes your residual value plus any remaining payments, taxes, and fees.

-2. Your car’s market value: Use sites like Kelley Blue Book, Edmunds, or Carvana to get a real-time estimate.
+2. Your car’s market value: Use sites like Kelley Blue Book, or Edmunds to get a real-time estimate.
 Make sure to factor in your car’s mileage, condition, and location.

 Example: